-The individual state settlements, if allowed to stand, open up unprecedented opportunities for collusion throughout the economy.
 The fees proposed for the lawyers (around \$15 billion) and the equally remarkable proposed payoff for Liggett (perhaps \$400 million annually, for a company with a prior market value of about \$100 million) also set terrible examples.

 We conclude with some views about how public policy might do better.